2ho Client for Linux

 For Generic Linux

-For the first releases, we will be supporting Linux in a more generic sense as Linux distros vary a fair bit.
-We will come back to provide distro-specific packages at a later date.
+For the first releases, we will be supporting Linux in a more generic sense as Linux distros and window managers vary a fair bit.
+We will come back to provide more distro-specific packages at a later date.

-At this time, the 2hO Client software for Linux is available for:
+At this time, the Netrinos Client software for Linux is available for:

 The Linux client user interface currently supports: